May 2011

 Dictionary of Old English publishes 2010 Progress Report

 The Dictionary of Old English (DOE), a work-in-progress collection and analysis of the entire extant vocabulary of the Old English period (c.
-600-1150 A.D.), has published its annual progress report for the year 2010.
+600-1150 A.D.), has published its annual progress report for the year 2010. | Dictionary of Old English:

-State-of-the-art lexicographic research
+lexicographic research |

 One of the most spectacular new features concerns the implementation of cross-links between the DOE and its sister dictionaries, the Middle English Dictionary and the Oxford English Dictionary.
 While the historical dictionaries have been reciprocally linked since 2007, the hotlinks from the lexicon of the Oxford English dictionary to its Old English ancestor vocabulary are a recent innovation and will doubtlessly turn out to be a great research tool for scholars and students wishing to trace back the etymology of English words.